 Click the links below to immediately scroll to the information for which you are seeking:

 Tax-deductible gifts are graciously accepted at any time.
 Any general, unrestricted gifts will help support any and all health and health care related projects funded by the Norton Regional Health Foundation.
 Donors can also designate their contribution as "restricted" to support a current project, or to establish a new fund to support items such as a scholarship or major purchase deemed appropriate by the donor and Foundation.
-Current projects include: CT Scanner (major equipment purchase), Patient Needs (ongoing updates to help improve patient care) and Live Well Norton community wellness projects.
+Current projects include: CT Scanner; Patient Needs (ongoing updates to help improve patient care, inlcuding new patient beds); and Live Well Norton community wellness projects.

 Computed Tomography (CT) scans allow hospitals to explore inside the human body, which could include the brain, spine, chest, abdomen, pelvis and other organs to help determine the location, type, and extent of a disease or injury.
 These scans can be life-saving in chronic and emergent situations.

-Norton County Hospital’s Diagnostic Imaging department has a CT Scanner approaching its end of life, and it will need to be replaced in 2018-2019.
-This crucial piece of medical equipment will cost the hospital about $250,000 to replace.
+Norton County Hospital’s Diagnostic Imaging department has a CT Scanner approaching its end of life.
+This crucial piece of medical equipment will cost the hospital at least $300,000 to replace.

 The replacement machine would be more technologically advanced and equipped to produce higher-quality images for more precise diagnoses.
 With greater CT technology, our hospital could reduce the need for invasive exploratory surgeries and biopsies, which could ultimately save patients time and financial resources.
 The new scanner would also use the latest in radiation dose reduction and deliver better patient comfort and quality of care.

 “At Norton County Hospital, we strive to be as progressive as possible and keep up with new technologies.
-We know a new CT scanner is needed within the next 1 to 2 years, so we are planning now to make this major purchase.
 A new CT Scanner would have numerous patient benefits, including quicker, more precise results.
 This new equipment is needed to continue to keep the best care close to home for patients and help us save lives.”
 Mitch Bartels, Director of Radiology

 Norton County Hospital improvements focused on patients’ needs are ongoing.
-The hospital strives to adhere by its mission on a daily basis, which means the hospital is dedicated to “Caring, Commitment and Community.”
 We as staff want our patients to receive the best care possible in a comfortable atmosphere.
-We have to be innovative to do life-saving work in Norton County and the surrounding region.

 For these reasons, the hospital has several current projects planned to improve patient care.
-Among those “patient needs” projects could include, for example:
+Among those possible “patient needs” projects are:

 Live Well Norton projects

-Live Well Norton is a collaborative committee of the Norton Regional Health Foundation.
+Live Well Norton works with the Norton Regional Health Foundation.
 It houses its funds within the Foundation.
 Live Well Norton accepts donations, as well as applies for grant funding to help make healthy, sustainable changes in Norton.

-One of Live Well Norton’s major upcoming projects is a trail project along Armory Drive (running east to west along the north side of the street between Hwy 283 and West Street).
-Live Well Norton has been working with other community organizations, such as the City of Norton, Norton Correctional Facility and local airport board.
-Live Well Norton has raised the necessary $25,000 to support this project with the help of the Dane G. Hansen Foundation, Norton County Community Foundation and Norton Trails Fund.
-The City of Norton has agreed to supply the equipment and supervision over the project, while the Norton Correctional Facility will supply the labor to complete the project.
-Stay tuned for more updates as they become available!
+One of Live Well Norton’s major projects was a trail project along Armory Drive (running east to west along the north side of the street between Hwy 283 and West Street).
+Live Well Norton worked with other community organizations, such as the City of Norton, Norton Correctional Facility and local airport board.
+Live Well Norton raised the necessary $25,000 to support this project with the help of the Dane G. Hansen Foundation, Norton County Community Foundation and Norton Trails Fund.
+The City of Norton agreed to supply the equipment and supervision over the project, while the Norton Correctional Facility supplied the labor to complete the project.
+Construction began in October 2017 and was completed by the end of June 2018!

 We welcome you to join our cause!
 You can make a tax-deductible contribution at any time.
-Checks can be personally delivered to the Norton County Hospital or sent via mail to:
+Checks can be made out to the Norton Regional Health Foundation and personally delivered to the Norton County Hospital or sent via mail to:

 Norton Regional Health Foundation